miage-lille/catstagram-ts/doc/part1.md

 ![](../dom-counter.png)

 With React, we usually use a syntax called JSX (_Javascript Syntax Expression) which provides syntactic sugar over our component code.
 This syntax is similar to XML.
 This syntactic sugar corresponds to functions for creating DOM elements.

+🧪 Example 🧪

-For example, this expression ...
+This expression ...

 ```ts
 <div>Hello {this.props.world}</div>